CalvinLloyd117/CraftBanzi/README.md

 ### Entries

 The **Entries** tab is where the majority of content management will happen.
-This tab contains several entry structures, each of which is responsible for rendering a certain **section** or type of content. **Entries** are organized by the page that they are used to populate (Home/Index, Publications, and About).
+This tab contains several entry structures, each of which is responsible for rendering a certain **section** or content element. **Entries** are organized by the page that they are used to populate (Home/Index, Publications, and About).

 More information on the specific entry types can be found below in the ***Content Management*** section of the README.